Steven Rosenfeld: Leading Civil Rights Lawyer Shows 20 Ways Trump Is Copying Hitler’s Early Rhetoric and Policies

 21-year-old Scholl, with her older brother Hans, was guillotined on 22 February 1943 for being part of the White Rose, a group of students arrested for distributing anti-Nazi flyers. — … Continue reading →

 “We must love one another or die.”
-Today, over 75 years later, W.H.
+Today W.H.
 Auden’s poem September 1, 1939 resonates more than ever.
-First published in The New Republic in October … Continue reading →
+First published in The New Republic in October 1939, it marks the … Continue reading →

 I never believed that anti-Semitism had disappeared, or ever would.
 But neither did I ever expect to live with the kind of fear and torment that older generations spoke of in … Continue reading →